 The transmission to more adult material must not be unduly abrupt at the watershed206For television, the strongest material should appear later in the schedule.

-without it, the severity and volatility of the situation and the difficulties experienced by the HCEAs in carrying out their duties would have been unclear and incomprehensible to viewers.
-Channel 5 said that its decision to include the most offensive
+because without it, the severity and volatility of the situation and the difficulties experienced by the HCEAs in carrying out their duties would have been unclear and incomprehensible to viewers.
+Channel 5 said that its decision to include the

 Ofcom Decision: Breach of Rule 1.6

-itself did not provide sufficient editorial justification for this material to be broadcast at the very beginning of the programme soon after the watershed.
-We took the view that, even taking account of the editorial context and the strongly worded and
+this in itself did not provide sufficient editorial justification for this material to be broadcast at the very beginning of the programme soon after the watershed.
+We took the view that, even taking account of the editorial context and the

 We concluded that the programme was in breach of Rule 1.6.